Domain name disputes FAQs

 If your domain name supplier is also providing other services (like web hosting), a domain name might be included with your package.

 Always choose a provider that will register the domain in your company's own name.
-Some providers register domains under their names, which can make it harder for you to retain control of the domain (see 7).
+Some providers register domains under their names, which can make it harder for you to retain control of it (see 7).

 Back to top